Go to our other sites

 Working with governments

 News & blog

 Keep up to date with news from Cambridge and its schools around the world.

 Cambridge Primary Checkpoint tests have been designed to assess learners at the end of Cambridge Primary.
-They are available in English, English as a second language, mathematics and science, and give valuable feedback on learners’ strengths and weaknesses before they progress to the next stage of education.
+They are available in English, English as a second language, mathematics, science and Cambridge Global Perspectives.
+The tests give valuable feedback on learners’ strengths and weaknesses before they progress to the next stage of education.

 The tests are marked in Cambridge and provide schools with an external international benchmark for learner performance.
+Cambridge Primary Checkpoint Global Perspectives students produce a team project that is assessed by teachers and externally moderated by Cambridge International.
 Each learner receives a statement of achievement and a diagnostic feedback report, giving schools detailed information and parents extra trust in the feedback they receive.